puppetlabs/pxp-agent/README.md

 ## Configuring the agent

-The PXP agent can be configured using a config file or supplying arguments on the command line.
+The PXP agent is configured with a config file.
+The values in the config file can be overridden by supplying arguments on the command line.

-The agent will first look in the user's home directory for *.pxp-agent* and then in */etc/pxp/agent.cfg.
-A different config file can be specified by passing the --config-file flag
+The agent will look for the default config file */etc/puppetlabs/pxp-agent/pxp-agent.cfg* A different config file can be specified by passing the --config-file flag

 The config files use the JSON format.
 Options must be specified as entries of a single JSON object.
 Example: